How the Mars Exploration Rovers Work

 Mars Science Laboratory and the Curiosity Rover

-Illustrated here is one of the newest members of the crew roving Mars: Curiosity.
+Illustrated here is an important member of the crew roving Mars: Curiosity.

 Image courtesy NASA/JPL-Caltech